GreatSymphonia/pnp-server/autoinstall/README.md

 !
 ```

-You can use an IOS/IOS-XE switch to deliver the autoinstall script like this.
+You can use an IOS/IOS-XE switch to deliver the autoinstall script like this. `192.168.10.1` is the IP-address of the switch

 ```
 tftp-server flash:/autoinstall.txt